 One of the best things was the chance to discover new music we’d never heard before.
-I fell in love with the music of quite of few acts that I would definitely not have found otherwise; include Chris Tamwoy, Trinity Roots, Bullhorn and Winterbourne.
+I fell in love with the music of quite of few acts that I would definitely not have found otherwise; including Chris Tamwoy, Trinity Roots, Bullhorn and Winterbourne.
 Now I can’t wait to turn their music on in my car and re-live it all while I’m driving!

 7. Wear what you like

 There is no dress code.
 In fact, you’ll be lucky to spot too many people with shoes on during the day.
-There’s no need to go out and buy a new festival outfit, just go wearing shorts and t-shirt or a flowing cotton skirt and a singlet top… wear whatever you want, because nobody cares!
+There’s no need to go out and buy a new festival outfit, just go wearing shorts and a t-shirt or a flowing cotton skirt and a singlet top… wear whatever you want, because nobody cares!